gvwilson/thirdbit/src/fiction/madica/index.md

 Suddenly the cat was beside her again.
 "Excellent work," it panted.
 For the first time since Madica had met it, its fur wasn't perfectly groomed.
-"Now, let's see if we can---"
+"Now, let's see if we can—"

 "I'm not doing *anything* until we rescue Laurellen!"
 Madica snapped.

 The cat huffed.
 "I was *going* to say, let's see if we can collect your friends and get out of here, shall we?
 Because I do think we've overstayed our welcome.
-But mind you don't lose that---we'll need it later."
+But mind you don't lose that—we'll need it later."

 It took Madica a moment to realize that the cat was talking about the